 You have rights under data protection law in relation to our use of your personal data, including to:

 If you have subscribed to us or agreed to be on a contact list to receive information from us, you can ask to be removed at any time by using the unsubscribe link included in any e-communications or by emailing firstname.lastname@example.org.

 If you have any questions about these rights, or you would like to exercise any of them, please contact us by submitting a request to email@example.com – additional details of how to get in touch are set out in section 7 below.

 Personal data of employees and freelancers will be kept for no longer than is necessary, and that period of time will be determined with reference to applicable statutory limitation periods in your jurisdiction.

-Our policy is to destroy employment applications 1 (one) year after their submission if they have not led to an offer of employment.
-If you are engaged with us ‘to perform a contract’, then local market data retention legislation may apply to elements of the information you supply us.
+Our policy is to destroy employment applications 1 (one) year after their submission if they have not led to an offer of employment, unless during the submission process you agreed to a longer retention period on the basis of being considered for future work opportunities we may have.
+If you are engaged with us 'to perform a contract', then local market data retention legislation may apply to elements of the information you supply to us.